Esquire July 2001

 The real answer is this: People are fed up wit the news.
 As is Stewart.

--and his anger fuels his humor, giving it depth, subversive
+theme music.-and his anger fuels his humor, giving it depth,

 power, and righteousness.
 "He has this internal barometer of what's